udemyDevops/CI-CD-with-Jenkins/manageJenkins.md

 > After installing this plugin, we need to set the format, timezone...etc

     System --> Build Timestamp (willsee only if the plugin is installed)

+* Plugin for s3 bucket --> to store the artifacts instead of jenkins workspace (which is not permanent)